chance-get-yours/moirae/README.md

 - Request/Response for Commands
 - Request/Response for Queries
 - Event processing
-- Post-processing distribution of events
+- Pre and Post processing distribution of events

 #### Supported
 - [x] RabbitMQ